 In June 2007, we submitted a supplement to our existing NDA for AMITIZA to the FDA seeking marketing approval for AMITIZA for the treatment of irritable bowel syndrome with constipation.
 As a result of this filing, Takeda is required by the terms of our collaboration agreement with them to make a \$30.0 million milestone payment to us.
-We expect to recognize the entire amount of this payment as research and development revenue in the quarter ended June 30, 2007.
-We will be obligated to pay Sucampo AG \$1.5 million, reflecting 5% of this milestone payment.
-We expect to expense the entire amount of this payment as milestone royalties to related parties in the quarter ended June 30, 2007.
+We will recognize the \$30 million milestone as research and development revenue in the quarter ended June 30, 2007.
+We will be obligated to pay Sucampo AG \$1.5 million, reflecting 5% of this milestone payment and will expense the entire amount of this payment as milestone royalties to related parties in the quarter ended June 30, 2007.

-For the three months ended June 30, 2007, we estimate that our product royalty revenues were approximately \$9.5 million, compared to \$2.3 million for the three months ended March 31, 2007, reflecting increased prescriptions for AMITIZA to treat chronic idiopathic constipation.
-We estimate that we will be obligated to pay Sucampo AG \$1.7 million, reflecting 3.2% of AMITIZA net sales for the quarter.
-We expect to expense the entire amount of this payment as product royalties to related parties in the quarter ended June 30, 2007.
+For the three months ended June 30, 2007, our product royalty revenues will be \$9.6 million, compared to \$2.3 million for the three months ended March 31, 2007, reflecting increased prescriptions for AMITIZA to treat chronic idiopathic constipation.
+We will be obligated to pay Sucampo AG \$1.7 million, reflecting 3.2% of AMITIZA net sales for the quarter, and will expense the entire amount of this payment as product royalties to related parties in the quarter ended June 30, 2007.

 In June 2007, the compensation committee of our board of directors authorized a one-time stock and cash award to each of Drs.
 Kuno and Ueno, which will be settled immediately following this offering.
 These awards are described in more detail under the caption "Certain Relationships and Related Party Transactions - Special Stock and Cash Awards to Drs.
 Kuno and Ueno" appearing elsewhere in this prospectus.
 We also refer to these awards in this prospectus as the founders make-whole awards.
 These awards will consist of a combination of cash and shares of class A common stock and will be fully vested.
 The overall value of these awards, as well as the number of shares of class A common stock to be issued as the stock component of the awards, will depend upon the public offering price per share in this offering.
-Assuming a public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, the aggregate value of these awards would be \$10.2 million, consisting of \$4.1 million in cash and 407,496 shares of class A common stock.
-We expect to record general and administrative expense equal to the aggregate value of these awards in our financial statements for the quarter ended June 30, 2007.
+The aggregate value of these awards upon settlement will be \$7.7 million, consisting of \$3.1 million in cash and 401,133 shares of class A common stock.
+We will record general and administrative expense of \$10.2 million in our financial statements for the quarter ended June 30, 2007 based on the fair value of the awards at the grant date.